 A – When placing your order you will be notified of the projected delivery date.

 *Note – Delivery Standard is based on the projected Winter Delivery Schedule.
 The delivery schedule is subject to change due to inclement weather, vehicle maintenance, and/or other circumstances beyond our control.
-All deliveries will be completed within 24 hours from the date of the order.
+All deliveries will be completed within 72 business hours from the date of the order.
 You can check the expected delivery date for your order by logging into your account and clicking on the order history tab.

 Q- What is the current price?